drazenzen/pybreak/README.rst

 Supporting JPEG images would require additional library (`Pillow <http://python-pillow.org/>`_).
 This program tries to be as small as possible so only formats which are provided by Tkinter toolkit are currently supported.
-Future versions of program might support additinal image formats as optional requirement.
+Future versions of program might support additional image formats as optional requirement.

 Usage
 =====